AhmedShehata2002/AhmedShehata2002/README.md

 🌟 **Data Scientist | Analyst | Science Communicator**

 - 🎓 **Academic Background**:
-  Studied Medical Sciences, Biochemistry, and Genomic Medicine with advanced certifications in Data Science, AI, and Machine Learning.
+  Studied Medical Sciences at OBU with advanced Programmes in Data Science, AI, and Machine Learning from UT Austin.

 - 📊 **Professional Focus**:
   Specializing in data science and analytics, with expertise in Python, SQL, machine learning, and data visualization to drive impactful insights and solutions.